bencline1/Allpix_GaAs/doc/usermanual/installation.md

 Chapter [Modules](modules.md).
 The following dependencies are needed to compile the standard installation:

--   Geant4 @geant4: Simulates the desired particles and their
-    interactions with matter, depositing charges in the detectors with the help of the constructed geometry.
-See the instructions in @geant4installation for details on how to install the software.
+-   Geant4[^1]: Simulates the desired particles and their interactions with matter, depositing charges in the detectors with the help of the constructed geometry.
+See the instructions in Geant installation[^10] for details on how to install the software.
     All Geant4 data sets are required to run the modules successfully.
     It is recommended to enable the Geant4 Qt extensions to allow visualization of the detector setup and the simulated particle